Chapter 6 - The Graduate Program of Study

 6.3 - Developing the Program of Study

 The student and the major professor develop the program of study with the consultation and approval of the POS committee.
 This agreement between the student and the Graduate College should be submitted as early as possible for approval.
 It is recommended that the committee be formed as early as the second semester of graduate study.
-The POSC form must be approved by the Graduate College no later than the term before the preliminary oral examination (doctoral candidates) or final oral examination (master’s candidates).
-For students in approved master’s programs with no final oral examination, the POSC form must be approved by the Graduate College no later than the term before a graduation application is submitted.
-In order for the POSC form to be approved in any given term, the form must be approved by the Graduate College by the published deadline for that term.
+The POSC form must be approved by the Graduate College at least three calendar months before the preliminary oral examination for doctoral candidates; the three calendar-month timeframe for scheduling a preliminary oral examination begins the day that the Graduate College approves the POSC.
+For master's students, the POSC must be approved by the Graduate College by the last day of the semester prior to the term of the final oral examination.
+For students in approved master's programs with no final oral examination, the POSC form must be approved by the Graduate College no later than the last day of the semester prior to the graduation term.
+For the POSC form to be approved in any given term, the form must be approved by the Graduate College by the published deadline for that term.
 POSC forms are available online through AccessPlus under the Student tab, Graduate Student Status.
 Each student’s program of study should be designed to correct deficiencies in academic preparation, allow study of subject matter that most interests the student, and avoid repetition in areas where the student is well prepared.
 The POS committee assures that program requirements are met before approving the POSC form.

 The POSC form is approved by the student, committee members, and the DOGE of the major, minor or interdepartmental major/minor, if appropriate, before submitting it to the Graduate College.
 There the program of study is reviewed for adherence to the standards of the Graduate College and is submitted to the Dean of the Graduate College for approval.
 When the Graduate College has approved the POSC, the status of POSC approval can be checked in the AccessPlus Student tab.
 Approving parties are notified by e-mail when a form is ready for their approval.